Notice (1/2): G.17 statistical release with October and November IP/CU estimates to be issued at 9:15 a.m. EST on December 23, 2025.

 Prices

-Individual benchmarks of real gross output are obtained by deflating the measures of nominal gross output by annual price deflators.
-In general, the benchmark industry price deflators consist of price indexes from the Bureau of Economic Analysis (BEA) through 2011 that are extended through 2022 with the related producer price indexes (PPIs) from the BLS.[3]
+To obtain individual benchmarks of real gross output, the measures of nominal gross output are deflated by annual price deflators.
+In general, the benchmark industry price deflators consist of price indexes from the BEA through 2011 that are extended through 2022 with the related producer price indexes (PPIs) from the BLS.[3]
 However, for a few selected industries, the annual price deflators are constructed by the Federal Reserve.[4]

 Value-Added Proportions (Weights for Aggregation)